NexGen Energy Ltd. research snapshot

 Bearish case

-More likely if uranium prices fall below $50/lb, regulatory delays push first production past 2032, significant equity dilution is required, cost escalation erodes project returns, or financing markets become unfavorable for development-stage mining.
+More likely if construction costs escalate well beyond the C$2.2 billion plan, schedule delays push first production past the early 2030s, significant equity dilution is required, uranium prices fall below $60/lb, or financing markets become unfavorable for construction-stage mining.

 NXE AI technical analysis